 Ammonia In Ponds and Aquariums – The Invisible Killer

-Ammonia in ponds and aquariums is a common problem.
+Ammonia in ponds and aquariums is a fairly common problem.
 Ammonia stress and poisoning is often the number one cause of fish illness and deaths when setting up new aquariums, small ponds and quarantine tanks.
 This is often referred to as ‘New Tank Syndrome’.
 It is not usually as common a problem in new larger ponds because the ammonia is diluted in the larger volume of water and doesn’t reach toxic levels.
 Ammonia stress can also occur in well established ponds for a variety of different reasons.
-It also usually the first step in a parasite or bacterial outbreak because it stresses and weakens the fish making them more vulnerable to pathogens in the water.
+A short lived ammonia spike is not likely going to kill fish, it can stress and weaken fish enough to make them vulnerable a parasite or bacterial outbreak.

 Luckily, koi and goldfish as well as many aquarium fish are quite resilient and can withstand low ammonia levels for a few days without any adverse effects.
 But ammonia levels can rise to dangerous levels quite quickly and lead to serious fish health problems and deaths.